GrinonBarrett/Taksidos/Core Rules/3=Equipment/Weapons/Wands and Staves.md

 **Wand of Stabbing**, $1,800
 Uses [Will].
 When used, a small glowing blade is projected towards the foe.
 This is a dagger attack.

+**Wand of Whispers**, $1,800
+Uses [Empy].
+When used, the foe hears voices just quiet enough that it can't understand.
+This inflicts a psychic attack.

 **Wand of the Wraith**, $1,800
 Uses [Will].
 When used, a dark shadow cries forth at a foe before eneloping them and disappearing.
 This inflicts a ki attack.

 ### Staves
 Staves are two handed weapons which can function like wands (including the producing of a ray) or clubs.
 Each staff also possesses a spell.
 The wielder of the staff may cast the possessed spell as though they knew it, so long as they have a means of casting spells.
 Furthermore, if they do know the spell- they gain a +1 bonus to spellchecks when casting that spell and a +1 to saves against that spell.